lawndoc/AdvancedHuntingQueries/README.md

 ### Getting started

-To get better at KQL, the best starting place is to just explore the data available to you.
+To get better at KQL, the best starting place is to just __explore the data__.
 By exploring the data, your curiosity can lead you down rabbit holes of "how can I find this?"
-It also helps you understand the data.
-You can't make your own hunting queries if you don't know what information you have available to you.
+It also helps you understand the data. __You can't make your own hunting queries if you don't know what information you have available to you__.

 Choose a table like `DeviceEvents` and take a sample of just 10 random events with `take 10`.
 This will give you an idea of what data is in that table.